CandlePlatforms/devdocs/docs/develop/did-implementation/gettting-started.md

 ## Delete DID Document

-With Polygon DID implementation a user can also revoke his DID Document from the ledger.
+With Candle DID implementation a user can also revoke his DID Document from the ledger.
 The user first needs to use `polygon-did-registrar` as follows
 ```
 import { deleteDidDoc } from "polygon-did-registrar";